steelbrain/PDO-Mysql/README.md

     'db'        => 'records'
 ];
 $db_1 = new Database($config);
-// All calls should be done upon $db_1
+// All calls should be made to $db_1
 // For example:
 $db_1::insert("mytable",[
     'col_a' => 'val_a',